bb01100100/kafka-offsets-migrator/README.md

 ## Testing
 There is a reasonable test suite in place that checks a few things here and there.
 It uses docker-compose to spin up some Confluent Platform 5.3.0 images:

  .
 2x zookeeper
+ 	  * zookeeper1:20181
+ 	  * zookeeper2:20182
  .
 2x broker
+     * broker1:29091
+     * broker2:29092

 Each broker+zk pair is configured as a separate cluster

-You can start your containers prior, or let pytest spin them up:
+You can start your containers prior, or let pytest spin them up.
+Example of using running containers:

 ```
+  cd tests
   pytest --docker-compose-no-build
          --use-running-containers
          --docker-compose=docker-compose.yml